RARE. EARTHY. ELEGANT.

 Tourism Tasmania and Chris Crerar

 Thinking Hobart?
 Think the Southern Wine Trail.
-Spanning the Derwent, Coal River and Huon valleys, all are within an easy day’s drive of the capital, and they combine some of the state’s finest wilderness and wine.
+Spanning the Derwent Valley, Coal River Valley and Huon Valley, all are within an easy day’s drive of the capital, and they combine some of the state’s finest wilderness and wine.

 “It started off as a hobby farm for a Saturday afternoon, then it grew and grew,” says Rosemary Bennett of the vineyard she owns with her husband, Terry.
 It’s cold in these parts, and that suits pinot noir and pinot gris: “They like the long, slow ripening process,” she says.

 East Coast Wine Trail